freerange/site/soups/show-and-tell/show-and-tell-48.snip.markdown

 This was a bit more of an experiment.
 Over the years we've tried quite a few ways to have mulit-way audio/video conferences when some of us were working remotely, but they've never worked very well.
 So I thought I'd have a go at setting up an audio conference call number using Twilio to see whether that worked any better.

-I obtained a second phone number from Twilio and initially I hosted the necessary [TwiML][] handler in a Twilio "bin", but as I added functionality I ended up moving the code over to our [company website][], which is a Rails app.
+I obtained a second phone number from Twilio and initially I hosted the necessary [TwiML][] handler in a Twilio "bin", but as I added functionality I ended up moving the code over to our [company website][], which is currently a Rails app.

 Most of the relevant code is in the [ConferencesController][] and [its associated view templates][templates-dir].
 Any incoming call to the conference call line is routed via a web hook and POSTs to the `ConferencesController#create` action.
 Since the initial request does not have the `Digits` parameter set, the request is redirected to the `#auth` action and [its associated TwiML template][auth-template] which when rendered prompts the caller to enter a PIN.